huyhoangle86/find_cheapest_operator/README.md

 There are two main classes :

 1. RateCalculator
-* This class main's purpose is to process input data and create a list contain each operator separately.
+* This class main purpose is to process input data and create a list contain each operator separately.
 2. Operator
-* The operator class's main purpose is to insert and search for prefixes and its rate then return result back to main class.
+* The operator class main purpose is to insert and search for prefixes and its rate then return result back to main class.

 ![alt text](visualize_images/RateCalculator-Diagram.jpg "Trie Node Visualize")